Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Features

-The XR/Ultra isn’t feature-rich like many of the high-performing far more expensive models.
-No, just like most other lightweight electric scooters, it has the bare necessities such as headlight, a good display, and reflexes.
-But it has some unique extras like a very neat one-foot folding system and the ability to pick between different speed modes.
+The XR/Ultra isn’t feature-rich like many of the high-performing, far more expensive models.
+No, just like most other lightweight electric scooters, it has the bare necessities such as a headlight, a good display, and reflexes.
+But it has some unique extras, like a very neat one-foot folding system and the ability to pick between different speed modes.

 On top of all that, you also have the cruise control that kicks in after you’ve held a steady speed for about 5 seconds and the kick-to-start function that makes accidental take-offs impossible.